Table of Contents

 Liquidity

-Generally speaking, most alts are illiquid compared with conventional assets.
-This can make them hard to evaluate in terms of price and hard to trade.
+Generally speaking, most alts are far less liquid than conventional assets.
+This can make them hard to evaluate in terms of price, and harder to trade.
 In addition to which, there can be limits on redemption, depending on the asset.
-Some alts only allow redemptions twice a year, or quarterly.
+Some alts only allow redemptions quarterly or twice a year.

 Lack of Data